genometube/DropHiChew/README.md

 For loop velocity analysis in R. Loop velocity can refer to https://github.com/Dekayzc/Loopvelocity

-### Speed and resource of DropHiChew data preprocessing
+## Speed and resource of DropHiChew data preprocessing
-Sample: One lane of MGI T7 PE100 sequencing raw fastq.gz data, 5000 million reads, 7000 cells of HEK293T.
+Sample: a typical DropHiChew run of 7000 HEK293T cells, producing one lane of MGI T7 PE100 sequencing raw fastq.gz data, 5000 million reads.

 Steps and Performance